CumulusNetworks/docs/content/cumulus-linux-36/System-Configuration/Netfilter-ACLs/_index.md

 {{%notice warning%}}

-Only Broadcom-based switches support incremental nonatomic updates.
-Mellanox-based switches do **not** support incremental updates;
-therefore traffic **is** affected and gets stopped.
+Only switches with the Broadcom ASIC support *incremental* nonataomic updates.
+Mellanox switches with the Spectrum-based ASIC only support *standard* nonatomic updates; using nonatomic mode on Spectrum-based ASICs impacts traffic on ACL updates.

 {{%/notice%}}